hasanmohsen1/guess-flag/README.md

 Project to demonstrate how Socket.io works.
 One of my favourite encounters!\
 Multiplayer game for guessing flags.\
-Socket.io rooms, Redis for caching game data for each room.\
+Socket.io rooms, Redis for caching game data for each room.

 One round of the game lasts 3 minutes.
-The correct flag is marked if the answer is wrong.
+The correct flag is marked if the answer was wrong.
 10 seconds Countdown to answer a question.
 Participating players are marked by emojis.
 Players can also join while the game is still in progress.
-Room player limit size: 10.
+Room size limit: 10 players.

 ## Tech Stack: